-If you’re suffering from dizziness or balance disorders, or know somebody who is, I invite you to tune in to a free, online event to learn about the latest research and treatment techniques.
+If you’re suffering from dizziness or balance disorders, or know somebody who is, I invite you to watch the video of a free, online event held to share the latest research and treatment techniques.

-It is the inaugural, global Vertigo Day event, being held on June 30, 2020 (July 1, Adelaide time) and I am honoured to have been selected as one of the international keynote speakers.
+It is the inaugural, global Vertigo Day event, that was held on June 30, 2020 (July 1, Adelaide time) and I was honoured to have been selected as one of the international keynote speakers.

 - The newest techniques and research from vestibular specialists